Last Updated on 29 January 2026 by Cycloscope

 If you prefer gravel and forest paths to paved roads, you can go from Otepää to Elva along the 266 cycle path, which is 62 km long.
 The university town of Tartu also deserves a longer stay to visit the city.

 Turning back towards Peipsi, you cycle along the most interesting part of the lake, along whose banks you can spend pleasant nights camping.
-Then through Iisaku, it is absolutely advisable to take a detour to the Kuremäe monastery before reaching the Kurtna landscape conservation area.
+Then, through Iisaku, it is absolutely advisable to take a detour to the Kuremäe monastery before reaching the Kurtna landscape conservation area.

-After reaching the northern coast the route coincides with Route 1 to Narva.
-The attractions of this section are the Toila-Oru Park, the high limestone cliff, the Stalinist-style industrial city of Sillamäe, the former tourist resort Narva-Jõesuu and the border town of Narva.
+After reaching the northern coast, the route coincides with Route 1 to Narva.
+The attractions of this section are the Toila-Oru Park, the high limestone cliff, the Stalinist-style industrial city of Sillamäe, the former tourist resort Narva-Jõesu, and the border town of Narva.
 A bit inconvenient for the cyclist is a gravel and dirt track of about 5 km from Voka to the Tallinn-Narva highway; in addition, the motorway must be used for three shorter sections.

 Narva

-Narva is the third largest city in Estonia, located on the border with Russia, to the east of the country.
+Narva is the third-largest city in Estonia, located on the border with Russia to the east of the country.
 It is inhabited mainly by Russians and is a place left aside by the central government after the collapse of the Soviet Union.

 The city houses the beautiful Cathedral of the Resurrection, and the majestic castle fortress, Hermanni Linnus in Estonian, which overlooks the river that determines the border.

-In the court yard there is the statue of Lenin, the only one left intact in the Baltic Republics, which was symbolically oriented towards the Ivangorod Fortress, in Russia, which constituted a single architectural ensemble.
+In the courtyard, there is the statue of Lenin, the only one left intact in the Baltic Republics, which was symbolically oriented towards the Ivangorod Fortress in Russia, which constituted a single architectural ensemble.

 Peipus lake

-Peipus Lake is the largest cross-border lake in Europe, being cut in half by a line separating Estonia and Russia.
-On its banks live the Old Believers, who opposed the teachings of the Russian Orthodox Church and live in Estonia, since the seventeenth century.
+Peipus Lake is the largest cross-border lake in Europe, being cut in half by a line separating Estonia and Russia.On its banks live the Old Believers, who opposed the teachings of the Russian Orthodox Church and have lived in Estonia since the seventeenth century.

 4. Cycle Route Värska – Pärnu